lethalbit/uwu-efi/README.md

 ### Prerequisites

-To build uwu-efi, ensure you have the following build time dependencies:
+To build uwu-efi, ensure you have the following dependencies:
  * git
  * meson
  * ninja
  * g++ >= 8.4.0 or clang++ >= 8.0.1

+Some support scripts that uwu-efi uses need the following:
+ * Python >= 3.7
+ * python-construct
+ * python-jinja2

 ### Configuring